denoland/manual/testing/coverage.md

 deno coverage cov_profile

 # Or generate an lcov report
-deno coverage cov_profile --lcov > cov_profile.lcov
+deno coverage cov_profile --lcov --output=cov_profile.lcov

 # Which can then be further processed by tools like genhtml
 genhtml -o cov_profile/html cov_profile.lcov